bliof-test/shipment_tracker/README.md

 ## Releases

-Releases are tracked via the Releases page for [this project](https://shipment-tracker.fundingcircle.co.uk/releases/shipment_tracker)
+Merges in the deployment branch are tracked on the shipment tracker application and not GitHub.

 ## Getting Started